open-sports-scheduling-standard/open-sports-scheduling/README.md

 OSSS defines:

-- A common data model for teams, venues, fixtures, officials, and resources
+- A common data model for teams, venues (physical and virtual), fixtures, officials, and resources
-- Explicit hard and soft constraints
+- Explicit hard and soft constraints (including esports-specific: latency, regional balance)
 - Standardized objective and penalty models
 - Explainable scoring and violation reporting
-- Support for leagues, tournaments, playoffs, and rescheduling
+- Support for leagues, tournaments, playoffs, rescheduling, and global esports events
 - Versioning, locks, and real-world change management

 Any compliant scheduling engine can: